Zingabopp/BeatSync/README.md

 * BeatSaver
   * Enabled: If false, disables all feeds from this source.
   * MaxConcurrentPageChecks: Number of pages to check simultaneously when reading feeds.
-  * FavoriteMappers: Feed that downloads beatmaps from each mapper specified in FavoriteMappers.ini in the UserData folder.
+  * FavoriteMappers: Feed that downloads beatmaps from each mapper specified in FavoriteMappers.ini (one mapper username per line) in the UserData folder.
+You can also place FavoriteMappers.ini in BeatSyncConsole's `configs` folder.
     * Enabled
     * MaxSongs: Maximum number of songs to download from each mapper.
     * CreatePlaylist